shetty-prasad/aws/storage.md

   * The instance directly accesses a physical drive on that host.
   * Provided the instance remains on the same host, even after a reboot, it retains access to its instance store data.

+### Elastic File System (EFS)

+* Amazon EFS is one of the two primary file system storage services provided by AWS—the other being Amazon FSx.
+It supports the Network File System (NFS) protocol, allowing any NFS-dependent application to work seamlessly with the EFS service.
+* It only supports Linux systems for Windows use Amazon FSx.
+* One of the major advantages of EFS is its ability to be mounted on multiple EC2 instances simultaneously.
+This feature allows efficient data sharing across instances.

+#### EFS Storage Classes

+* Standard Storage Classes:
+  * EFS Standard
+  * EFS Standard Infrequent Access
+  * These storage classes provide multi-AZ resilience with high durability and availability.

+* One Zone Storage Classes:
+  * EFS One Zone
+  * EFS One Zone Infrequent Access
+  * These options help reduce costs by storing data in a single availability zone.